 Finding a Waterproof Fitness Tracker

-If you start looking around in the market, you will find that there is no such as a fully waterproof fitness tracker.
+If you start looking around in the market, you will find that there is no such thing as fully waterproof fitness trackers.
 You are more likely to find “splash-proof” trackers and maybe a few more types.
 Splash-proof trackers can work well with sweat and rain, however, it is not made to be kept submerged in a swimming pool.

 This can be a bit difficult, plus the ones that are able to stay underwater come with two concerns.
 The first one is the fact that the screen will not be visible the entire time the fitness tracker is in the water and if you want to see your results, you will have to use your phone.
 Similarly, another added concern here is that there are no heart rate monitors with waterproof fitness trackers.
 This is because the sensor that is used to scan and read our heartbeat does not operate properly underwater.